‘Fright Night’: David Tennant’s most underrated roles

-Tennant stars alongside Emily Watson in this mini-series about a marriage between two politicians, showing what happens when the wife’s career starts to overshadow her husband’s.
-As a not-so-convincing blonde, what is convincing is Tennant’s on-screen relationship with Watson’s character Freya.
+Tennant stars alongside Emily Watson in The Politician’s Husband, a mini-series about a marriage between two politicians, showing what happens when the wife’s career starts to overshadow her husband’s.
+Though he’s a not-so-convincing blonde, Tennant’s on-screen relationship with Watson’s character Freya is convincing.
 The series has proved so popular, it’s even getting its very own U.S. remake called Chemistry.

 Barty Crouch Jr.

 Tennant’s role as the bad guy Barty Crouch Jr. in Harry Potter and the Goblet of Fire was so mightily good, some people claim he was the best villain in the series.
 We probably wouldn’t go that far (what about Voldemort?), but he was still pretty damn dastardly.